spmjs/spmjs.io/documentation/spm-commands.md

 `spm` have a collection of commands for pakcage lifecycle management.

-There is a simple list of them, and you can type `spm help [command]` to learn more detail.
+There is a simple list of them, and you can type `spm help [command]` to learn more details.

 ![](https://i.alipayobjects.com/i/localhost/png/201405/2alMyZIHqB.png)